Dunnes Stores: 1940s–1950s

-Ben Dunne began his retail career as an employee at Anderson's drapery shop in Drogheda, Ireland, in 1926.
+Bernard "Ben" Dunne began his retail career as an employee at Anderson's drapery shop in Drogheda, Ireland, in 1926.
+He later worked in Cameron's drapery shop in Longford town.
 In the mid-1930s, Dunne moved to Roches Stores in Cork.
 He rose to become a senior buyer for Roches Stores.
 When he was asked to oversee Roches' entire drapery business, he agreed on condition that he receive a pay rise.
 The owners refused, noting that he would be earning more than any of them.
 Dunne decided to leave Roches Stores and set up his own business.

-Dunne opened his first drapery shop on Patrick Street, Cork on 31 March 1944, promising "better value" by offering goods at pre-war prices.
+Dunne, together with his friend Des Darrer, opened his first drapery shop across the road from Roches Stores on St Patrick’s Street, Cork on 31 March 1944, promising "better value" by offering goods at pre-war prices.

+The business expanded in the late 1940s, opening new shops on Cathedral Street, Waterford on 8 August 1946 and on North Main Street, Cork and in Mallow in 1947.

+Dunne and Darrer continued as partners until 1952, when they dissolved the partnership and Darrer took ownership of the Waterford shop, initially continuing to trade under the Dunnes Stores name before renaming it Darrers in 1966.

+Dunnes opened shops on O'Connell Street, Limerick in 1954 and in Wexford in 1955.

+During the 1950s, Dunnes began to take its first small steps towards entering the grocery market, selling boxes of apples and oranges from its shop on St Patrick's Street, Cork.

-Dunnes introduced its own-brand range in 1956, then branded as St Bernard.
+Dunnes introduced its own-brand range in 1956, then branded as St Bernard (using its founder's first name), modelled on the Marks & Spencer St Michael brand.

-Through the 1950s, Dunne established stores in Wexford, Waterford, Limerick and Dublin, with the first Dublin shop being opened on Henry Street in 1957.
+Dunnes opened its first Dublin shop, on Henry Street, in 1957.